francesco-innocenti/francesco-innocenti.github.io/_posts/2025-08-01-In-Context-Learning-Demystified.md

 follows:

-> *the output of a transformer taking some context $C$ and query token $x$ as input is equivalent to the output of the same transformer taking only the query as input but with some updated weights depending on the context.
+> *the output of a transformer taking some context $C$ and query token $x$ as input is equivalent to the output of the same transformer taking only the query as input and updated weights depending on the context.
 Mathematically, this can be written as:*

 $$
 f_W(C, x) = f_{W + \Delta W(C)}(x)